-Family Unification Program: When the PHA has a special allocation of Family Unification Program (FUP) Vouchers it will use them in compliance with HUD requirements for the program to assist families for whom the lack of adequate housing is a primary factor in the separation, or the threat of imminent separation of children from their families.
+Family Unification Program: The PHA has a special allocation of 1 voucher to assist families for whol lack of adequate housing is a primary factor in separation, or the threat of imminent separation, of children from the their families.

-1. The family must be certified by Allen County Division of Family and Children to be eligible for FUP.

-2. The family must meet the income and FUP eligibility requirements for Section 8 as determined by the PHA.
-There are no required unit sizes of vouchers or households for this program.
+- 1. The family must be certified by the Allen County Division of Family and Children to be eligible for FUP. - 2.
+The family must meet the income and FUP eligibility requirements for Section 8 as determined by the PHA.
+There are required unit sizes of Vouchers or households for this program.
 A voucher will be issued based on the PHA subsidy standards and individual need of the family.